 Water Rates & Charges

 Find Public Service Commission documents at the PSC website.
-Enter Case number 3720-WR-107 or Utility Name, Milwaukee Water Works.
-Copies are available at our Customer Service Center, 841 N. Broadway, Fourth floor.
+Search by case number ("PSC Order") 3720-WR-109 (dated 3/2/23) or by utility name, for more information about the PSC order related to the 2023 rate increase.
+Copies of this PSC order are available at our Customer Service Center, 841 N. Broadway, 4th floor.

 Rates for Hydrant, Water Connection, and Bulk Water Purchase Charges took effect April 1, 2023

 The Milwaukee Water Works provides drinking water service and billing for Milwaukee, Greenfield, Hales Corners, St. Francis, and West Milwaukee.
 We sell water service on a wholesale basis to Brown Deer, Butler, Franklin, Greendale, Menomonee Falls, Mequon, New Berlin, Shorewood, Thiensville, Wauwatosa, West Allis, and the Milwaukee County Grounds.
 The wholesale communities bill their customers for water service.
 Contact the municipal office in these municipalities for information about water charges.